Finding a tenant

-You can advertise a property you have available for rent in a number of ways:
+You can advertise your property in a number of ways

-- In shop windows and notice boards in supermarkets
+- Shop windows and notice boards in supermarkets

-- Through a lettings agent or a managing agent
+- Through a letting agent or a managing agent

 Pre-tenancy checks may be carried out before you let your property.
 These may include: